-- Following initial insertion;

-- Before administering each feed;

-- Before giving oral medication;

-- Following vomiting, retching or coughing;

-- If there is evidence of displacement.
+- Following initial insertion; - Before administering each feed; - Before giving oral medication (please check with your local pharmacist that that the medication is a suitable formulation to be administered via gastric tube); - Following vomiting, retching or coughing; - If there is evidence of displacement.
 For example, if the tape is loose or the tube appears longer or kinked; - If the baby is on continuous feeds, tube checking should be synchronised with syringe changes.
-When continuous feeding has stopped, wait 15 - 30 minutes to allow the stomach to empty and the pH level to fall.
+When continuous feeding has stopped, wait 15 30 minutes to allow the stomach to empty and the pH level to fall.